guaguila/CLive2022_DEVWKS-3240/README.md

 Note: Use your pod number instead of the ## symbol for the SSH command

-Copy/Paste the below line into the terminal:
+Copy/Paste the below line into the terminal.
+We recommend to open two terminal windows and login to both at the same time.
+One will be used for the VM while the other is dedicated for use on the C9300 switch.

 ```ssh -p 3389 -L 18480:localhost:8480 -L 13000:localhost:3000 auto@pod##-xelab.cisco.com```